-Additionally, rather than propping your phone up on a make-shift stand or holding it in selfie mode, consider stabilizing with lightweight tripod.
+Additionally, rather than propping your phone up on a make-shift stand or holding it in selfie mode, consider stabilizing with lightweight tripod or a gimbal.

 Webcams are perfect for a team-of-one, in that they are plug & play.
 There are no sophisticated settings to adjust; just point & shoot.
 Compared to mobile devices, webcams provide improved picture resolution and capture a wider color spectrum.

 Lapel microphones are discrete and allow speakers to free up their hands during an on-camera conversation.

 Camera options: Digital Still Cam - The Sony DSCRX100 line shoots great video and is ultra compact & affordable: $400-$900 based on model.
 The lenses on these cameras are fixed (cannot be changed), and they have a rechargeable battery. |-| Mirrorless DSLR - Sony’s A7 line are a step up in quality from the DSC with a small bump in price.
 You can also change out lenses. $1,000-$3,000 pending model.
 Includes battery & charger.